lawrie/ulx3s_acorn_atom/README.md

 The SD card is in a raw SDDOS format and is read by 6502 software.

-Using a PS/2 keyboard connected to us2, do Shift+F10 to start the StarDor software archive on the SD card.
+Using a PS/2 keyboard connected to us2, do Shift+F10 to start the StarDot software archive on the SD card.
 You can do Ctrl+F10 to start Basic.

 There is both HDMI output and VGA output via a Digilent VGA Pmod.